Invest in profitable Swiss real estate

 Is real estate co-ownership crowdinvesting?

-At crowdhouse, it is fundamentally different:
+At crowdhouse, it is something fundamentally different:

 How does the acquisition of co-ownership of a property work?